English football on television: 3pm "blackout"

 To avoid this blackout, the last day of the Premier League, when all ten games must kick off simultaneously, is always played on a Sunday.
 The final rounds of fixtures in the Football League are also played away from 15:00 on a Saturday in order to broadcast live games.

 Live radio broadcasts are permitted, both nationally and locally; these may be simulcast on the internet, depending on the broadcaster.
 Viewers outside the UK can still watch these games live on foreign broadcasters, thus creating somewhat of a grey market within the UK with viewers able to subscribe to or watch streams of foreign channels.

 The Premier League and Sky maintain that, while grey market viewing of games is not illegal on the part of the viewer, it is illegal for anyone (such as a public house) to make such services openly available.
 This has in the past led to heavy fines for public houses in the United Kingdom which have shown 3pm games in their establishments.
 More recently, the legality of such fines has been disputed, and a number of Crown Court cases have been reported in which publicans successfully challenged the Premier League's position.

 In recent years, Sky Sports have shown a 3pm game in full, on tape delay via their Game of the Day show, with extended highlights of the other 3pm games shown after, on Match Choice.

-The 3pm blackout was suspended during the 2020–21 season due to the COVID-19 pandemic, when fans were not able to attend matches due to lockdown restrictions.
-As a result, the season represented the first time that all 380 matches in a Premier League season were broadcast live in the UK.
+The 3pm blackout was suspended when the 2019–20 season restarted because of the COVID-19 pandemic, when fans were not able to attend matches due to lockdown restrictions.
+As a result, the following 2020–21 season represented the first time that all 380 matches in a Premier League season were broadcast live in the UK.
 On 20 June 2020, Brighton & Hove Albion and Arsenal played the first Saturday 3pm Premier League game to be shown live on television in the UK, as part of "Project Restart" during the pandemic.
 The blackout was reintroduced and fully observed for the 2021–22 season.

 When Cristiano Ronaldo returned to Manchester United on deadline day of the summer 2021 transfer window, many demanded an exception to the 3pm blackout, or otherwise its outright abolition, as his second debut was to take place at a 3pm match against Newcastle United at Old Trafford on 11 September 2021.
 Others instead continued to support the black out due to its effects in protecting lower league football.

 On Saturday 6 May 2023, Sky Sports were permitted to circumvent the blackout for their broadcast of Manchester City vs Leeds United live at 15:00.
 The fixture was initially planned for Sunday 7 May at 14:00 but was brought forward a day due to City's UEFA Champions League commitments the following Tuesday and played at 15:00 to avoid clashing with the coronation of Charles III earlier in the day, and no later due to policing constraints.
 The lack of lower-league fixtures at that time also allowed the game to be televised.